Public Power Utility Company

 Power Generation Facility Ball Mill

 This client entrusted Salas O’Brien with engineering, procurement, and construction supervision for a significant part of a refurbishment project at one of their key power generation facilities.
-The project involved design for mechanical components of an important ball mill as well as electrical design for various supporting systems and controls.
 Our thorough integration of old and new elements radically reduced the owner’s capital costs while still ensuring each systems’ safe and efficient operation.

 This Public Power Utility Company is a community-based, not-for-profit water and energy company in Arizona that delivers consistent, cost-effective service to its over 2 million customers.
 It is also one of largest public power utilities in the country.